Teaching Methods

 3. Multidiscipline

-There are many ways to learn.
-Arts, sport, school trips, shows or presentations… these are all vectors of learning and personal development for children.
+Learning can be done in multiple ways.
+The arts, sports, school trips, shows or exhibitions etc. are all vectors of learning and personal development for the child.

-The quality and diversity of learning on offer by our partner CIS in terms of sports, arts and music is a source of inspiration for EFI, and this shows with the high quality of infrastructure offered on our campus.
-Learning through sport, arts and music are provided at EFI by specialized teachers and is one of the main development priorities of our academic project since 2020.
+The quality and diversity of learning in the field of sports, arts and music, by our partner CIS, is a source of inspiration for EFI.
+It is favored by the quality of the infrastructure offered on our campus.
+At EFI, specialized teachers provide these specific lessons.
+These have been part of the development priorities since 2020.